-Historically the Heart of the South- West Local Enterprise Partnership (HoSW LEP) has coordinated the region's skills response.
+Historically the Heart of the South-West Local Enterprise Partnership (HoSW LEP) has coordinated the region's skills response.
 HoSW LEP have managed and distributed the FE (Further Education) capital funds and more recently established the Skills Advisory Panel (SAP).
-As part of the response The Heart of the South-West produced a Local Industrial Strategy ('LIS') which formed a key foundation document for the Local Skills Report.
+As part of the response The Heart of the South-West produced a Local Industrial Strategy ('LIS') and Local Skills Launchpad report 2022-2024.
 This document sets out a shared ambition to transform the local economy through clean and inclusive growth.